 Style and Design

-We're delighted to introduce for the first time in 2018 this well built, attractive octagonal summerhouse which is ideal for the corner of the garden - or elsewhere for that matter.
+We're delighted to introduce this well built, attractive octagonal summerhouse which is ideal for the corner of the garden - or elsewhere for that matter.
 There are large windows in four of the walls and the door which make sure of a light and bright interior while the door also features some appealing antique styled metalwork.

 The building is completed in 12mm tongue and groove shiplap cladding mounted on a 28 x 28mm internal frame.
 The windows are glazed in virtually unbreakable styrene while the roof is finished in felt for additional weatherproofing.
 The floor and roof too are constructed in tongue and groove boarding on wooden framing.